Forbidden-Duck/VideoRentals/README.md

 This project will serve as a template for ToolsRental the final project (Not on GitHub).

-Code has not been appropriately commented at this moment in time.
+Code has been appropriately commented.
 If any confusions comes from the code refer to "Support or Contact"

 ### Support or Contact